IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 Now let's use the IBM Granite code model to generate python code using natural language queries.

-1. Generating python code for printing the fibonacci series.<br> Here is what I entered: `python for finonacci sequence`.
+1. Generating python code for printing the fibonacci series.<br> The input provided was: `python for finonacci sequence`.
    ![image](https://github.com/user-attachments/assets/031c1d4a-d700-4f2a-89ec-87e49b1cc8f3)

-     - I ran this code on my local python environment and it ran without errors!
+     - The code snippet above was run on my local python environment and it ran without errors!

      - Note that I spelled fibonacci incorrectly, yet it understood my question correctly.

      - Also note that the answer it gave uses recursion (function fib is being called recursively).

-3. Now let's try asking it to generate the same code without using recursion.<br> Here is what I entered: `give me python code for generating fibonacci sequence without using recursion`.
+3. Now let's try asking it to generate the same code without using recursion.<br> The input provided was: `give me python code for generating fibonacci sequence without using recursion`.
    ![image](https://github.com/user-attachments/assets/74f1ce36-7aee-40ac-8444-8e212402745b)

      - As expected, it did give the code snippet that doesn't use recursion, so it did well there.

      - Generated code is not 100% correct.
-I ran this code on my local python environment and it ran into some issues and had to fix some code to make it generate the right fibonacci sequence.
+The code snippet above was run on my local python environment and it ran into some issues and had to fix some code to make it generate the right fibonacci sequence.

      - The above shows that code LLMs can generate almost perfect code and in some cases it might need developer intervention to make it perfect!